adam-rumpf/social-transit-solver-single/README.md

 Contains the following rows:

 * `Initial`: User cost of the initial solution.
 Used for defining the allowable relative increase bounds.
-Note that this is not calculated automatically during preprocessing, and must be filled in by hand by using the single-run model.
+The value here does not matter since it will be filled in by the single-run model.
 * `Elements`: Number of parameters listed on the following rows.
 Currently set to `3`.
 * `Riding`: Weight of in-vehicle riding time.
 * `Walking`: Weight of walking time.